 Empowered Communities is a proposal for an Indigenous Empowerment agenda.
-We are working with leaders from seven other regions across Australia together with government and corporate Australia to reform how Indigenous policies and programs are designed and delivered.
+We are working with leaders from ten other regions across Australia together with government and corporate Australia to reform how Indigenous policies and programs are designed and delivered.

 We believe there needs to be a fundamental shift away from the traditional social policy framework in which Indigenous affairs has been conducted, to a comprehensive Indigenous Empowerment agenda.
 It is a long-term reform that requires a new partnership of Indigenous leaders, governments and corporate leaders in order to succeed, with all partners prepared to play their roles in a different way.
 We seek formal agreement to a 10-year Indigenous Empowerment policy framework.